FAQs for Immunologists

 sTLR2 for Immunologists - Frequently Asked Questions

-This section helps to address common questions from immunologists regarding soluble Toll-like Receptor 2 (sTLR2) as a biomarker, its biological role, and the technical aspects and the potential clinical utility of the IMIWN sTLR2 RAPID Test.
-Our aim is to provide answers to support understanding and application of sTLR2.
+Soluble Toll-like Receptor 2 (sTLR2) as a biomarker, its biological role, technical aspects and the potential clinical utility of the IMIWN sTLR2 RAPID Test.

 General sTLR2 & Immunology